maegul/comment_marks/README.md

 ## Usage

 * **Command Palette**: `Goto Comment Mark`
-* No **Key binding** set, but go to `Preferences` > `Package Settings` > `Comment Marks` > `Key Bindings`
+* No **Key binding** is set by default.
+    * To set user key bindings, go to the `Sublime Text` menu, then `Preferences` > `Package Settings` > `Comment Marks` > `Key Bindings`
-	* You will see examples on the right and your user key bindings configuration file on the right.
+	* You will see examples on the left and your user key bindings configuration file on the right.
 Feel free to copy-paste across.

 ## Design

+Aims:

-* Provide an approach to creating, searching and navigating to arbitrary bookmarks in a file.
+* Provide a simple but effective and flexible approach to creating, searching and navigating to arbitrary "bookmarks" in a file.
 * Make the process easy, lightweight and essentially editor independent.
 * Use a plugin that is simple but configurable and _hopefully_ performant.